poornagurram/TimeSeriesAnalysis_ODSC_2019/README.md

 Structure of the workshop goes like this

-Introduction to Time series analysis
+* Introduction to Time series analysis
-Time Series Exploratory Data Analysis and Data manipulation with pandas Forecast Time series data with some classical method (AR, MA, ARMA, ARIMA, GARCH, E-GARCH) Introduction to Deep Learning and Time series forecasting using MLP, RNN, LSTM Financial Time Series data
+* Time Series Exploratory Data Analysis and Data manipulation with pandas
+* Forecast Time series data with some classical method (AR, MA, ARMA, ARIMA, GARCH, E-GARCH)
+* Introduction to Deep Learning and Time series forecasting using MLP, RNN, LSTM
+* Financial Time Series data
-Boosting Techniques
+* Boosting Techniques

 ## Libraries Used:
+> install libraries using pip install -r requirements.txt

 * Jupyter Notebook
 * pandas